zirami/the7ir.github.io/_posts/2021-02-25-Covenant-C2-In-Offshore.md

 ![Covenant Logo](/assets/img/covenant-offshore/covenant_logo.png)

-# Using Covenant C2 Framework in the Hack The Box Pro Labs

 ## Summary

 I've been interested in exploring .NET tooling for a while now, so I decided to give the [Covenant C2 Framework](https://github.com/cobbr/Covenant) by [Cobbr](https://cobbr.io/) a run for its money!
 This post will detail my use of Covenant within the Hack [The Box Pro Lab: Offshore](https://app.hackthebox.eu/prolabs/overview/2), including: